-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-To withhold authority to vote for any individual nomines(a), mark "For All Except" and write the number(a) of the nomines(a) on The line below.
-Withhold For All All Except The Board of Directors recommends you vote FOR the following: 0 0 0 1.
-Election of Directors Nominees 02.
-Marc H. Hedrick, M.D.
-03. An Van Es-Johansson 04.
-Greg Peterson 05.
-Howard Clowes The Board of Directors recommends you vote FOR proposals 2, 3, 4 and 5.
-Ratification of the appointment of 800 USA, LLP as our independent registered public accounting firm for the 2020 fiscal year.
-0 0 Approval of the Issuance of shares of common stock to Lincoln Park Capital Fund pursuant to the NASCAQ Listing Rules 5635(a), 5635 (b) and 5635(d).
+Board of Directors recommends you vote FOR For Withhold All All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - the o following: 0 0 0 1.
+Election of Directors Nominees Richard J. Hawkins 02) Marc H. Hedrick, M. Robert Lenk D. 03) An Van Es-J Johansson 04) Greg Petersen 05) Howard C1 owes The Board of Directors recommends you vote FOR proposa 1s 2, 3 and 4.
+For Against Abstain 2.
+Ratification of the appointment of BOO USA, LLP as 2021 fiscal year. our independen t registe ered public accounting firm for the 0 0 0 3.
+Approval of the amendment and restatement of the $\mbox{\sc P}$ lus Therapeutic s, Inc. 2 2020 Stock Incentive Plan.
 0 0 0 4.
-Approval of the of the Plus Therapeutics, Inc. 2020 Equity Incentive Plan.
-0 0 0 5.
-Non-binding advisory vote on compensation of our named executive officers.
-0 0 0 NOTE: Transact such other business as may be properly brought before themseting or any adjournment or postponement Investor Address Line 1 Investor Address Line 2 Investor Address Line 3 Investor Address Line 4 Investor Address Line 5 Please sign exactly as your name(s) appear(s) hereon.
-When signing as atterney, executing, administrator, or other fiduciary, please give furtile as such, Joint owners should each sign personally.
-All holders as sign, if a corporation or partnership, please sign in full corporate or pertnership make, by authorized officer.
-CUSIP# SEQUENCE# JOB# Signature (PLEASE SIGN WITHIN BOX) Date Signature (Joint Owners) Date
+Non-binding advisory vote on compensation of our n amed executive officers 0 0 0 (E: Transact such other business as may be properly stponement thereof. brought before the meet ing or any adjournment or ati ease sign exactly as your name(s) appear(s) hereon. torney, executor, administrator, or other fiduciary. tle as such.
+Joint owners should each sign personall no. If a corporation or partnership. please sign in please give fu y.
+All holders ill must Investor Address Line John Sample 1234 ANYWHERE STREET ANY CITY, ON A1A 1A1 2 3 4 partnership name by authorized officer.